chicio/chicio.github.io/src/posts/2021-06-06-ddd-dictionary.md

 authors: [fabrizio_duroni]
 ---

-**In the last months, I started to heard a lot of stuff about Domain Driven Design.
+*In the last months, I started to hear a lot of stuff about Domain Driven Design.
 What is DDD?
 What does it try to solve?
-This is a post for all the newbies (like me) that are searching for a definition of what DDD is, what are its main parts and what is its main goal**
+This is a post for all the newbies (like me) that are searching for a definition of what DDD is, which are its main parts and what is its main goal.*

 ---

 In the last months the main focus of my daily job at Lastminute.com group was the existing refund process development in order to support our customer hit by the COVID-19 pandemic.
 While I’m still working (a lot :laughing:) on it, I also had the opportunity to partecipate to the start up of a new project (anyway, still related to the refund stuff :sweat_smile:).
 In this new project we decided to take leverage of the power of DDD to approach the problem we need to solve.
 In my mind I said: ”Ok, let’s do it”, but then I started to think: ”What the f%*§ is this DDD?
 I do know nothing about it” :sweat_smile:.
 This is why I recently attended the video course “Domain Driven Design Distilled” by [Vaughn Vernon](https://twitter.com/vaughnvernon?lang=en), one of the top expert about DDD.
 In this post I will try to share with you what I learnt about DDD and I will try to give you the best (opinionated) definition of DDD and of all its parts.

 #### DDD
 So let’s start from the basis.
 What is DDD?
 DDD is a set of tools that help an organization to model software around its business model.
 Generally speaking a company CAN’T be the best at everything.
 The DDD tools help organizations to better understand their business and to choose at what they should excel.
 In this way through DDD an organization can implement what is usually called Effective Design to develop its software.
 It main features are: